anupreeta27/SIMCT/README.md

-This code generates simulated lens images for the CFHTLS and are used in Space Warps project.
+This code generates simulated gravitational lens images using the CFHTLS catalogs and data.
+These simulated images are used for the Space Warps project.